Roller Skating: Starting Your Rollerskating Journey

 Stopping

-Learning how to stop is essential for every skater's safety.
+Learning stop is essential for every skater's safety.
 There are several techniques for stopping on roller skates:

 1. T-Stop: The T-stop involves dragging one foot behind you in the shape of a T to create friction and slow down.
 Practice shifting your weight to your back foot and using it as a brake while keeping the other foot in front for stability.